Lemoncode/git-from-ui-to-terminal/README.md

 git push
 ```

-Now you use your web browser and navigate to your provider web repository page and check that the changes are reflected, that was great !
+Now you can use your web browser and navigate to your provider web repository page and check that the changes are reflected, that was great !

 Let's start with a hard one... we want to merge _feature/display-number-c_ into _master_ Why is a hard one?
-Because the version of _master_ that was take as starting point to create _feature/display-number-c_ is different from the actual one, and it has conflicts (_index.js_ file got updated on both versions), we need to resolve the conflicts and choose what's the right piece of code to work with.
+Because the version of _master_ that was taken as starting point to create _feature/display-number-c_ is different from the actual one, and it has conflicts (_index.js_ file got updated on both versions), we need to resolve the conflicts and choose what's the right piece of code to work with.

 Let's try to merge _feature/display-number-c_ into _master_.

-Let's ensure first that we are on _master_ branch
+Let's ensure first that we are on _master_ branch, by executing _git branch_ commnad we get the list of branches available and highlighted the active branch.

 ```bash
 git branch